 I ignored it and carried on with my work.

 The classmate couldn’t resist and continued the verbal heckling.

-She tried to emotionally bait me and then plausibly advise me, whilst smirking like the cat who’s got the cream, that I must have misunderstood her nuance.
+She tried to emotionally bait me and then plausibly advise me, whilst smirking, that I must have misunderstood her nuance.

 But even I couldn’t miss the malice that time.
 Neither could the class Angel – because she kindly intervened as I turned and walked away.